microsoft/php-sdk-binary-tools/README.md

 # Overview

-The reworked SDK is compatible with PHP 7.0 and above.
-The compatibility with php-sdk-binary-tools-20110915.zip available from windows.php.net is kept.
+The PHP SDK 2.0 is compatible with PHP 7.0 and above.
+The compatibility with older versions, eq. php-sdk-binary-tools-20110915.zip available from windows.php.net previously, is kept.
 Though, some irrelevant tools was removed.
-Newer tools and workflows are now possible.
+Newer tools are now available, better workflows are now possible.
 The toolset consists on a mix of the hand written scripts, selected MSYS2 parts and standalone programs.

 # Requirements

-- `Visual C++ 2015` must be installed prior SDK usage.
+- `Visual C++ 2015` must be installed prior SDK usage
 - if `Cygwin` is installed, please read notes in the pitfalls section
+- if a 64-bit build is intended, a 64-bit system is required.
+Cross compilation of 64-bit on 32-bit system is not supported at the moment

 # Tools

+All the tools included are either scripts or 32-bit binaries.
+They are therefore runable on any of x86 or x64 Windows system.

 ## SDK

+- starter scripts, named phpsdk-&lt;crt&gt;-&lt;arch&gt;.bat
 - `phpsdk_buildtree` - initialize the development filesystem structure
-- `phpsdk_deps`      - check and handle dependency libraries
+- `phpsdk_deps`      - handle dependency libraries
 - `phpsdk_version`   - show SDK version
 - `phpsdk_dllmap`    - create a JSON listing of DLLs contained in zip files
-- starter scripts, named `phpsdk-&lt;crt&gt;-&lt;arch&gt;`

 ## Other tools